Searching for the best left handed travel guitars? Within this guide, you’ll find a selection of top lefty backpacker guitars to suit all budgets!

 - Gigbag Included? : Yes

 Sold?
-Check it out at the link below to grab yours.
+Check it out at the links above to grab yours.

 3. Martin Backpacker Left Handed Acoustic Guitar